Azure/AKS-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/Terraform/workflows/README.md

 ## Update Deployment files

 1. Clone your repo unto your local computer

-2. In the .devcontainer/deploy040506.yml (the pipeline that deploys stages 4,5 and 6 in our deployment step) file, update the values for TFSTATE_RG, STORAGEACCOUNTNAME, CONTAINERNAME and save the file
+2. In the .devcontainer/deployInfrastructure.yml (the pipeline that deploys stages 4,5 and 6 in our deployment step) file, update the values for TF_VAR_hub_prefix, TF_VAR_lz_prefix, TF_VAR_prefix,TF_VAR_state_sa_name, TFSTATE_RG, STORAGEACCOUNTNAME and CONTAINERNAME and save the file.

-3. Do the same for the deploy07.yml file
-4. Go to Scenarios/Secure-Baseline/Terraform/04-Network-Hub/terraform.tfvars.sample file and comment out (add a "#" at the beginning of the line) the admin_password line
-5. Update the three remaining values as you see fit and save the file
-6. Rename the file to terraform.tfvars
-7. Go to Scenarios/Secure-Baseline/Terraform/05-Network-LZ/terraform.tfvars.sample and comment out the state_sa_name  and access_key lines
-8. Update your lz_prefix value as you see fit and save the file
-9. Rename the file to terraform.tfvars
-10. Go to Scenarios/Secure-Baseline/Terraform/06-AKS-supporting/terraform.tfvars.sample and comment out the state_sa_name and access_key lines
-11. Update the prefix value as you see fit and save the file
-12. Rename the file to terraform.tfvars
-13. Go to Scenarios/Secure-Baseline/Terraform/07-AKS-cluster/terraform.tfvars.sample and comment out the state_sa_name line
-14. Update the prefix value as you see fit and save the file
-15. Rename the file to terraform.tfvars
-16. Go to the .gitignore file in the root folder, delete the row *.tfvars and save it
+   **IMPORTANT**: Make sure you update the value for the two jobs in the pipeline.

 ## Deploy the pipeline